 The housing of a quality hand-crank blender is usually made of rugged plastic or resin, and it should be BPA-free.
-The cranking mechanism(s) should also durable, as these are the points under the greatest stress.
-The blades of the blender should be made with a strong stainless steel that resists rust.
+The cranking mechanism(s) should also be durable because these are the points under the greatest stress.
+The blades of the blender should be made with strong stainless steel that resists rust.

 When using a hand-crank blender, you are the motor.
 Carrots and other harder vegetables are going to require a considerable amount of force to chop.
 Is the model you’re considering capable of producing enough force that you can easily perform such tasks?
 Or are you in for a workout?
 Bear in mind that, while not standard, some hand-crank blenders feature a multiple-speed design that can greatly ease your workload.

 Here’s a look at some of the tasks you might want your hand-crank blender to be able to do.

 Chopping/dicing: Much like a food processor, the majority of hand-crank blenders can roughly chop vegetables (for a recipe like salsa) and other types of foods.
 Give them a few more cranks or pulls, and you’ll have diced vegetables for use in everything from stews to tacos.